cslotboom/limitstates/README.md

 # limitstates
- A structural engineering design libarary
+A structural representation and design library.

+# Overview
+limitstates is a python library for